Spectory/actor_model_and_elixir_dev_meeting/debugging.md

  - Don't be shy.
 We're all in it together, just ask around.
  - Asking the right question is as important as finding right answer.
  - Often explaining the problem to someone else makes it clearer to you.
- - When presenting the bug to some else, don't explain what you did/changed so far.
+ - When presenting the bug to a co-worker, don't explain what you did/changed so far.
 Explain what is problem right NOW, and let him do his own thinking.
  - Different people - Different views.
  - Double the people - Double the experience.